simonmichael/lambdabot-where/README.md

 Committing the db here periodically gives it more permanence and visibility, allowing us to maintain and use it more effectively.
-Note this is a read-only mirror; changes to the db can be made in IRC using the `@where+` command.
+This is a read-only mirror; changes to the db can be made in IRC using the `@where+` command.
+(Tip: query with `@where` first to avoid collisions.)

-Note, if you're an IRC user who prefers to think of @where as an infinite box of surprises, perhaps avoid reading this db snapshot.
+If you're an IRC user who prefers to think of @where as an infinite box of surprises, perhaps avoid reading this db snapshot.

 [lambdabot]: https://wiki.haskell.org/IRC_channel#lambdabot